caesarnine/ctxl/README.md

 - Simple CLI for easy integration into development workflows
 - Efficiently handles large, polyglot projects
 - Supports a wide range of programming languages and frameworks
+- Customizable presets with ability to view and save presets
+- Verbose logging option for detailed process information

 ## Output Example